Showing posts with label Decision Making. Show all posts

 The story...

 Along with other retired people, I sometimes drive around town on weekdays between 10am and 11am.
 Some days, I forget and become frustrated with slow and unexpected driving maneuvers.
 The feelings drive me to say, in my mind, something like: "Is there something wrong with you?"
-Strangely, that's the first part of a better more heartfelt question: "Is there something wrong with you, and how might I help and love ya neighbor?"
+Strangely, that's the first part of a better more heartfelt question: "Is there something wrong with you, and how might I help and love on ya neighbor?"

 We know that everybody has strengths and weaknesses.
 Even the most saintly servant of God has a sin nature that motivates them to make sub-optimal, self-satisfying, decisions and maneuvers.
 Some aren't capable or ready to do better and they need our help.